HydrologicEngineeringCenter/Vortex/README.md

 ### Prerequisites

-You will need JDK 8.
-The version used for building releases is OpenJDK 8, from [Amazon Corretto](https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/what-is-corretto-8.html).
-The [AdoptOpenJDK](https://adoptopenjdk.net/) does not include the JavaFX library; Attempts to build with AdoptOpenJDK will fail to compile.
+You will need JDK 11.
+The version used for building releases is OpenJDK, from [AdoptOpenJDK](https://adoptopenjdk.net/releases.html).
+When running from an IDE, you must also include a JavaFX SDK in your run configuration (https://gluonhq.com/products/javafx/).
+You do not need a JavaFX SDK if running via Gradle.

 This repository includes a [Gradle](https://gradle.org/) Wrapper; No Gradle installation is required.
 The JAVA_HOME environment variable should be set to a project appropriate JDK.